Brian Barnwell: New York State Assembly

-Since his time in office, Barnwell has introduced legislation that provides tax relief for seniors and the middle class.
-Barnwell also drafted legislation to attempt to reform the affordable housing formula, and proposed bills that would allow for tougher sentencing on violent felons.
-Barnwell has also pushed a bill that would outlaw the sale of puppies by "puppy mills."
-Barnwell has been the primary sponsor on many other pieces of legislation.
-He has worked to create bills that hold the government accountable and promote citizen well-being.
+During his time in office, Barnwell introduced legislation that provides tax relief for seniors and the middle class.
+Barnwell drafted legislation to attempt to reform the affordable housing formula, and proposed bills that would allow for tougher sentencing on violent felons.
+Barnwell also pushed a bill that would outlaw the sale of puppies by "puppy mills."
+Barnwell was the primary sponsor on many other pieces of legislation.
+He worked to create bills that hold the government accountable and promote citizen well-being.

-Barnwell is the chair of the Subcommittee on Emerging Workforce within the New York State Assembly.
-Barnwell also serves as a member of the Committee on Aging, the Committee on Banks, the Committee on Children and Families, the Committee on Labor, the Committee on Libraries and Education Technology, the Committee on Real Property Taxation, the Asian Pacific American Task Force, and the Puerto Rican/Hispanic Task Force.
+Barnwell was the chair of the Subcommittee on Emerging Workforce within the New York State Assembly.
+Barnwell also served as a member of the Committee on Aging, the Committee on Banks, the Committee on Children and Families, the Committee on Labor, the Committee on Libraries and Education Technology, the Committee on Real Property Taxation, the Asian Pacific American Task Force, and the Puerto Rican/Hispanic Task Force.